 - Products like ConnectWise Control, Zoho Assist and VNC Connect do support remote desktop access, but are designed primarily for remote technical support.

 We have evaluated a lot of them in the process of selecting Splashtop as the remote desktop access solution for our clients.
 In most cases we have found these alternatives to be more costly than Splashtop, and/or to omit certain features we think are important.

 RDP (Remote Desktop Protocol), developed by Microsoft, is also commonly used for remote desktop access.
 Windows desktop operating systems (like Windows 10) include a built-in ‘native’ RDP client, and Windows Server operating systems include a built-in RDP server.
 The Microsoft Remote Desktop client is also available on the App Store for macOS X users.

 However, whilst RDP is functional there have been numerous exploits demonstrating vulnerabilities in its standard security, and adding additional security, though possible, can be complex and expensive.
 As a result many organisations now prefer solutions like Splashtop that are cost effective and are more secure ‘out of the box’.

 For more information, check out Insights guide to secure remote access with RDP.

-If you want to discuss remote access or RDP, or need some assistance with any of these recommendations, just get in touch with us.
+If you want to discuss remote access or RDP, want to find out more about Splashtop, or need some assistance with any of these recommendations, just get in touch with us.